-The FortiGate-6000 uses the Security Fabric for communication and synchronization between the management board and FPCs.
-Changing the default Security Fabric configuration could disrupt this communication and affect system performance.
+The FortiGate-6000 uses the Fortinet Security Fabric for communication and synchronization between the management board and the FPCs and for normal GUI operation.
+By default, the Security Fabric is enabled and must remain enabled for normal operation.

+Changing the default Security Fabric configuration could disrupt communication and affect system performance.